MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. In the **Custom** pane, go to the **Records** tab.

-1. Choose the the custom match option from the **Custom type** dropdown and select **Download template**.
+1. Choose the custom match option from the **Custom type** dropdown and select **Download template**.
 You need a separate template for each match option.

 1. A template file downloads.
 Open it and fill in the details.
 The template contains fields to specify the entity and the entity primary key values to be used in the custom match.
 For example, if you want primary key *12345* from *Sales* entity to always match with primary key *34567* from *Contact* entity, fill in the template:
     - Entity1: Sales